Tuning upstream swimming of micro-robots by shape and cargo size: Discussion

-When comparing our work with related literature, some important insights are revealed.
+Some important insights are revealed when comparing our work with related literature.
 For autophoretic Janus (Au/Pt) nanorods, the pullers assume a larger tilt angle compared to pushers and they reorient faster against the flow \cite{brosseau2019relating}, while we see that the opposite is true for three-sphere swimmers.
-Therefore, the far-field hydrodynamic signature (dipole moment) is not a good classifier of surface rheotaxis, and near-field flows must be considered.
-For spherical squirmers \cite{uspal2015rheotaxis}, the pullers ($B_2/B_1>0$) also feature two stable fixed points facing upstream and downstream, both almost parallel to the surface, but unlike three-sphere swimmers the majority of initial conditions leads to escape from the surface or downstream motion.
-Also spherical catalytic Janus particles can move upstream near surfaces \cite{Palacci2015}, where high coverage by catalyst results in orientations almost perpendicular to the wall and a half catalyst coverage results in motion almost parallel to the wall \cite{uspal2015rheotaxis}.
+For spherical squirmers \cite{uspal2015rheotaxis}, the pullers ($B_2/B_1>0$) also feature two stable fixed points facing upstream and downstream, like three-sphere swimmers, both almost parallel to the surface.
+But unlike three-sphere swimmers, the majority of initial conditions leads to escape from the surface or downstream motion.
+Spherical catalytic Janus particles can also move upstream near surfaces \cite{Palacci2015}.
+Here a high surface coverage with catalyst results in orientations almost perpendicular to the wall, while a half coverage results in motion almost parallel to the wall \cite{uspal2015rheotaxis}.
 These pitch angles may be observed in holography experiments \cite{bianchi2017holographic}.

-A natural extension of our work would be to include effects of chirality, as observed in the dynamics of spermatozoa \cite{Miki2013, Kantsler2014} or bacterial flagella \cite{Kantsler2014}.
-This chirality induces an additional torque that leads to circular motion in the absence of flow \cite{Lauga2006}, but in flows it can lead to different dynamical regimes separated by critical shear rates \cite{mathijssen2019oscillatory}.
-The universality of these predictions could be tested with three-sphere swimmers by introducing a counter-rotation to the head and tail spheres.
-Moreover, navigation strategies for complex flow environments may be designed by tuning the swimmer shape and stroke.
+This comparison with different types of micro-swimmers shows that the far-field hydrodynamic signature (dipole moment) is by itself not a good classifier of surface rheotaxis.
+Instead, near-field flows must be considered for different systems, and the terms `puller' and `pusher' should rather be interpreted in terms of the swimmer shape itself.
+In our case that is whether the robot pushes or pulls cargo.
+However, the fact that different micro-robot types can employ a diversity of upstream swimming mechanisms need not be a disadvantage.
+If anything, it is interesting that there are different routes to the same goal.
+It reemphasises our main result that rheotaxis can be regulated by swimmer shape and cargo size, which allows for tuning designs for specific applications.